Sage reimagines its business and the customer experience.

 Sage Live is built for ambitious small and medium-sized businesses that are hitting the limitations of their current accounting solution, and need a better way to run their business.
 Sage Live frees businesses from these constraints and gives them the power to grow while minimizing the complexities of scale.

-Built natively on the the Salesforce Platform, Sage Live sparked a new approach to customer engagement at the FTSE 100 company.
+Built natively on the Customer 360 Platform, Sage Live sparked a new approach to customer engagement at the FTSE 100 company.
 As Salman Syad, EVP, Business Transformation, explained, “In the legacy software world, sales, marketing, technical support, and product development can work in silos.
 In the SaaS world, everyone has the opportunity to collaborate and work together.”

 Real-time visibility of customer support.